 Appendix A - Local Government Association - "Debate Not Hate: The Impact of Abuse on Local Democracy" report (the Report).

 1. Purpose of Report

 1.1.
-To update and inform members of the Democracy and Standards Committee of the Local Government Association's "Debate Not Hate: The Impact of Abuse on Local Democracy" report (the Report) and campaign.
+To update and inform Council of the Local Government Association's "Debate Not Hate: The Impact of Abuse on Local Democracy" report (the Report) and campaign.

 2. Executive Summary